Nuzhat46/webAPI/README.md

 # webAPI
 A simple web API created using Java, SpringBoot, MVC.
-Run API and validate in Postman.
+Run API and fetch, validate data in Postman.